After my mother died, every supposedly joyous occasion had a pall thrown over it.

-My father-in-law lost his mother (my husband’s grandmother) just last month.
-I understand, in my own way, a bit of what he and his siblings will endure.
+When my father-in-law lost his mother (my husband’s grandmother) just a month before the holidays last year, I understood, in my own way, a bit of what he and his siblings would endure.
 Each time I witness someone losing a parent, it takes me back to the loss of my own.

 Just as we can share in each other’s bliss, we can also empathize with one another’s sorrow, pain, or sickness.
 We can make room for the doleful, the ambivalent, the ecstatic, and the confused.

 As someone who knows what it is to be depressed, this holiday season I am grateful to be happy.
 But as I celebrate Christmas this year (and in the future), I want to be empathetically present to those for whom happiness proves elusive.

 I hope you have a merry Christmas, Hanukkah, Kwanzaa, and/or solstice and a joyful New Year.
 But more than that, I hope you have a safe space full of loving companions — and that you can express all of your emotions there.